achafi/univariate_soft_sensor/README.md

 ## Prerequisites
 - **Docker** must be installed.
 If Docker isn’t installed on your machine, follow the steps below to install it.
+- **Git** must be installed to clone the repository.
+If Git isn’t installed on your machine, follow the steps below to install it.

 ---